thelukasssheee/CarND-Behavioral-Cloning-P3/README.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 # Behavioral Cloning Project [P3]
-### by Michael Berner, Student @ Udacity Self Driving Car Engineer Program
+### Summary by Michael Berner, Student @ Udacity Self Driving Car NanoDegree 2018

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+Stuttgart, May 1st 2018

 ## Task / Problem description
 *In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
 You will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.*